Aliazzzz/Applied-Design-Patterns-in-CODESYS-V3/Patterns of Ladder Logic Programming/README.md

         The Sealed in Coil pattern
         The State Coil/Fault Coil pattern
         The Start/Stop Circuit pattern
-        The Set/Reset pattern                   Recommend use of SR / RS from standard.library The Flasher pattern                     Recommend use of BLINK from util.library, see;
-        The Debounce pattern
+        The Set/Reset pattern                   Recommend use of SR / RS from standard.library** The Flasher pattern                     Recommend use of BLINK from util.library** The Debounce pattern
-        The Input Map pattern                   Obselete due to CODESYS V3 IO Mapping features The Step pattern
+        The Input Map pattern                   Obselete due CODESYS V3 IO Mapping features The Step pattern
         The Mission pattern
         The Five Rung pattern